IJSComplexMatter/cddm/doc/introduction.rst

 Introduction
 ============

-``cddm`` is a package for analysis of cross-differential dynamic microscopy experiments and for standard DDM experiments.
-It consists of tools for the analysis of regular or irregular time-spaced data.
+``cddm`` is a python package for analysis of cross-differential dynamic microscopy (cross-DDM) experiments.
+You can also use it for a single-camera (DDM) analysis, or a general purpose correlation analysis.
+Regular and irregular time-spaced data is supported.
 The package is hosted at GitHub `repository`_.

 License
 -------

-``cddm`` will be released under MIT license so you will be able to use it freely, however, I will ask you to cite the *... some future paper*.
-In the mean time you can play with the current development version freely, but i kindly ask you not to redistribute the code or  publish data obtained with this package. **Please wait until the package is officially released!**
+``cddm`` will be released under MIT license so you will be able to use it freely when it will be officially released (by the end of May 2020), however, I will ask you to cite the *... some future paper*.
+In the mean time you can play with the current development version freely, but i kindly ask you not to redistribute the code or  publish data obtained with this package. **Please wait until the paper is published!**

 Highlights
 ----------

 * Easy-to-use interface.
-* Efficient computation (numba optimized), multitau algorithm
+* Efficient computation (numba optimized), multiple-tau algorithm.
-* In-memory and out-of-memory computation of cross- auto-correlation functions
+* In-memory and out-of-memory computation of cross- auto-correlation functions.
-* Data visualizer, and k-averaging
+* Data visualizer, and k-averaging.

 Status and limitations
 ----------------------

-``cddm`` is a young (experimental) project.
-The package was developed mainly for calculation of cross correlation function in cross-DDM experiment, but it can be used for standard DDM analysis.
+``cddm``  package was developed mainly for the analysis of cross-DDM experiment, but it can be used for standard DDM analysis or any kind of correlation analysis.
 The package is fully operational.
-Currently, the work is focused on documenting the package and working on examples, tutorials and building  unittests.
+Currently, the work is focused on documenting the package and writing examples, and unittests.
+The API is stable, and is not expected to change in the future release version.

 .. _repository: https://github.com/IJSComplexMatter/cddm